 The teaching method will include, inter alia, the discussion of the law as contained in the main sources, namely textbooks, case law and legislation in viva voce lectures.
 Students will be expected to read chapters in advance, as they will be required to participate actively during the lecture.
 There is no comprehensive course guide for the course but the students will be provided with a course outline.
 Students are expected to take their own notes during class.
 Students are expected to assume responsibility for their learning by reading ahead before each lecture and consolidating afterwards.
-Lectures are compulsory and a student may not miss more than THREE lectures without a valid Leave of Absence.
 Each of the topics indicated in the course content will require about three to four lectures.
-[DPs will be enforced strictly because attendance and discussions in class are an important part of the course]
+Lectures are compulsory.
+Students are required to refer to the Survival Guide of the Law Faculty website to familiarize themselves with requirements for obtaining a valid leave of absence, as well as the rules regarding the missing of lectures without a valid leave of absence.